Kate Tempest – Michael Chabon – Joseph O’Neill – Kate Summerscale – Bruce Robinson – John Banville

 Thomas Morris – Rob Penn – Georgina Harding – Lucy Caldwell – Gavin Corbett – Martin Hayes

 David Power – Conor O’Clery – Olivia O’Leary – Vincent Woods – Sophie Gorman – Rob Doyle

-Lisa McInerney – Cait O’Riordan – Claire-Louise Bennett – Bryan Burroughs – and more to come
+Lisa McInerney – Cait O’Riordan – Claire-Louise Bennett – Brian Burroughs – and more to come

 This year the theme of the festival is crossing frontiers and it is taking us in an altogether new direction.
 We have speakers from India, Eritrea, Pakistan, USA, Wales, Ethiopia, North Korea, Israel and England.
 In these times of extraordinary humanitarian upheaval across our borders, we are keen to hear as many voices as we can from around the world.
 Of course, literature and music remain close to our heart, and we hope to have developed a weekend event, that, in its diversity, stands apart from the many excellent literary festivals we have in Ireland.

 Now in its fifth year, The Borris House Festival of Writing & Ideas (the spoken word strand of Carlow Arts Festival) will bring together fiction writers, historians, journalists, broadcasters, photographers, war correspondents and musicians for a riveting weekend of dialogues and discussion over the weekend of June 10th – 12th.
 Over 70 speakers will descend on the idyllic agricultural village of Borris, County Carlow, for a three-day gathering designed to inspire positive change.